-3.1 Indicator Title Percentage of new Good Manufacturing Practice and Good Warehouse Practice related licences finalised within 125 working days Definition Quantification of new Good Manufacturing Practice and Good Wholesaling Practice related licence applications lodged by health product sector manufacturers, importers and exporters, wholesalers and distributors that the Regulator can process and finalise within 125 working days, from the date an application is deemed to meet the minimum requirements (administration screening completed and acknowledgement letter sent) for processing Source of Data Licensing Unit that receives applications submitted by above-mentioned applicants through a dedicated email inbox for licence applications Method of Calculation or Numerator: Number of applications finalised within 125 working days ÷ Assessment Denominator: Number of applications due for finalisation within 125 working days as at the end of each quarter x 100 Means of Verification Application email Acknowledgement letter Issued licence Chief Executive Officer approval date Line listing Inspection resolution letter Email inspection report sent Assumptions New applications will continue to be received by the Regulator Inspections preceding the finalisation of applications will be undertaken and completed timeously Applicants are ready for inspection The calculated working days for an application do not include time spent with the applicant from the date when the report was sent to the date when the resolution letter was sent Sites will be found to meet the minimum requirements according to the applicable guidelines communicated to industry Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance To strive to expeditiously process the highest possible number of licence applications to ensure that health products meet quality, safety and efficacy standards without compromising the quality of the application process Indicator Responsibility Senior Manager: Inspectorate and Regulatory Compliance Tomas in an agent in operator and megaliatory compilation
+3.1 Indicator Title Percentage of new GMP- and GWP-related licences finalised within 125 working days Definition Quantification of new Good Manufacturing Practice (GMP) and Good Wholesaling Practice (GWP) related licence applications lodged by health product sector manufacturers, importer/exporters and wholesalers/distributors, that the regulator can process and finalise (which includes approved and rejected) within a period of 125 working days, counting from the day when the applications are deemed to be meeting minimum requirements (administration screening completed and acknowledgement letter sent) for processing.
+Source of Data Licensing Unit that receives applications submitted by abovementioned applicants through dedicated email inbox for license applications Method of Calculation or Numerator: Number of applications finalised within 125 working days / Assessment Denominator: Number of applications due for finalisation within 125 working days as at the end of each quarter x 100 Means of Verification Line Listing Application Email Acknowledgment Letter Inspection referral e-mail to Inspectorate Evidence of applicant requesting extension of inspection date E-mail Inspection report sent Inspection Resolution Issued Licence signed by Chief Executive Officer

+3.1 Indicator Title Percentage of new GMP- and GWP-related licences finalised within 125 working days Assumptions New applications will continue to be received by the regulator Inspections preceding the finalisation of applications will be undertaken and completed timeously The calculated working days of an application does not include time spent with applicant from time of the application is referred to the Inspectorate for the inspection, to the proposed inspection date (including extensions requested by the applicant).
+The calculated working days of an application does not include from when the inspection report is sent to the applicant, to the completion of inspection resolution.
+Sites will be found to be meeting minimum requirements as per applicable guidelines communicated to industry Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance To strive to expeditiously process the highest possible number of licence applications to ensure that health products meet quality, safety and efficacy (QSE) standards without compromising the quality of the application process Indicator Responsibility Senior Manager: Inspectorate and Regulatory Compliance

-3.2 Indicator Title Percentage of permits finalised within 20 working days Definition Quantification of permits lodged by health product sector manufacturers, importers and exporters, wholesalers and distributors, and other authorised persons that the regulator can process and finalise within 20 working days, from the date when an application is received Source of Data Regulatory Compliance Unit receives applications submitted by above- mentioned applicants to a dedicated email inbox for permit applications Method of Calculation or Numerator: Number of applications finalised within 20 working days ÷ Assessment Denominator: Number of applications received (including carry-over applications) x 100 Means of Verification Application email Issued permit Chief Executive Officer approval date on the approval routing form Line listings Assumptions New applications will continue to be received by the Regulator All permits processed are approved Possession permits are not included in the scope of the indicator Chief Executive Officer maintains delegation from the Director-General: Health for authorising permits, or legislation is amended from Director- General: Health approval to Chief Executive Officer approval in the Medicines Act Disaggregation of Not applicable Beneficiaries (where applicable) Spatial Transformation Not applicable (where applicable) Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Permits are finalised within 20 working days Indicator Responsibility Senior Manager: Inspectorate and Regulatory Compliance
+3.2 Indicator Title Percentage of permits finalised within 20 working days Definition Quantification of permits lodged by health product sector manufacturers, importer and exporters, wholesalers and distributors and other authorized persons, that the regulator can process and finalise (includes approved and rejected) within a period of 20 working days counting from the day when the applications are received Source of Data Regulatory Compliance Unit that receives applications submitted by abovementioned applicants through dedicated email inbox for permit applications Method of Calculation or Numerator: Number of applications finalised within 20 working days / Assessment Denominator: Number of applications received (including carryover applications) x 100 Means of Verification Application Email Issued Permit Chief Executive Officer approval date on permit Line Listings

+3.2 Indicator Title Percentage of permits finalised within 20 working days Assumptions New applications will continue to be received by the regulator All permits processed are finalised Possession permits are not included in the scope of the indicator Chief Executive Officer maintains delegation from the Director-General: Health for authorising permits or legislation is amended from Director-General: Health approval to Chief Executive Officer approval in the Medicines Act Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Permits are finalised within 20 working days Indicator Responsibility Senior Manager: Inspectorate and Regulatory Compliance